lochbrunner/charlie/README.md

     cout << message;
 });

-// Compile the file
+// Compile the file "src/main.cc"
-compiler.Build("main");
+compiler.Build("src/main");

 // Run the program
 compiler.Run();
 ```

 ## Supported Features

 The [samples](/samples) in show the currently supported features of that tool set.
-Or [klick here](/docs/features.md) for more informations.
+Or [click here](/docs/features.md) for more informations.

 ## Contributing Code